 There’s a disclaimer at the beginning of the episode, saying the series contains graphic content, adult themes and violence.
-I hadn’t seen this kind of a disclaimer on any of the Attack on Titan episodes I’d seen previously, I wondered what prompted it.
+I hadn’t seen this kind of a disclaimer on any of the Attack on Titan episodes I’d seen previously, so I wondered what prompted it.
 All I could see that could have triggered it was a flashback of a Titan eating Eren’s mom, which goes all the way back to the first episode of Season One.
 Shrug.

 Last week’s episode ended with Falco bringing Reiner face-to-face with “Mr. Krueger,” and Reiner recognizing him as Eren.
 This episode expounds on this reunion, and also focuses on Willy Tybur’s speech to the people.
 Eren, Falco, and Reiner are in a room that’s below the stage, so they can hear what’s going on.
 This allowed for easy intertwining of the two portions of the story.